po1sigala/live/01-Class-Content/11-express/04-Supplemental/mysql-mac-guide.md

 ![In a MySQL GUI, "Start MySQL when your computer starts up" is highlighted in green.](./images/12-sql-mysql-mac-demo-07.png)

+* You may need to restart your computer to change these settings in your System Preferences.

 * Once you verify that the MySQL Server was correctly installed, move onto setting up the MySQL Shell below.